-All operational sites in 2012 were considered relevant to this study and comprised 760 waste management sites and 427 complex exempt activities.
-The total waste input to these sites was 15.5 million tonnes.
+All operational sites in 2013 were considered relevant to this study and comprised 754 waste management sites and 427 complex exempt activities.
+The total waste input to these sites was 19.2 million tonnes of which 15.9 million tonnes was form licence site returns.
+All data excludes waste that data returns indicate are non-Scottish in origin.

-Four approaches were used to obtain information on the producer of waste, based on the following groups:
+Three approaches were used to obtain information on the producer of waste, based on the following groups:

-- large waste operators that handled more than 50,000 tonnes of waste in total; - small waste operators that handled less than 50,000 tonnes of waste in total; - local authorities; - complex exempt activities.
+- large waste operators that handled more than 50,000 tonnes of waste in total; - small waste operators that handled less than 50,000 tonnes of waste in total and complex exempt activities; - local authorities;